-Bernat Romagosa is a software engineer.
+Bernat Romagosa is a software engineer from Barcelona.
 He is the author of Snap4Arduino, the main developer of Beetle Blocks and a contributor to the Snap! programming language.
 He was part of the Edutec group at the Citilab for 6 years, where he worked on developing an online programming school, a social knowledge management system, different educational applications, and a bunch of Snap! modifications.
-After that, he worked for Arduino.org for a year and a half, further developing and maintaining Snap4Arduino.
 As a freelancer he now works, among others, for the BJC project, where he contributes to the Snap! programming language.
-He holds a Bachelor’s degree in Computer Science and a Master’s degree in Free Software.
-He is an avid GNU/Linux user and a member of the Free Software Foundation.
+He holds a Bachelor's degree in Computer Science and a Master's degree in Free Software.
+At MicroBlocks, he codes parts of the VM, the standalone IDE, and the Snap! port, and is also a member of the Project Leadership Committee.

 The MicroBlocks bunny logo was designed by Constantine Rotkevich.